vdesgrange/H2Vk/README.md

 # H2VK - A Vulkan based educational graphic engine

 ```
 H for Hydrogen.
 The first element of the periodic table.
-And the comburant used by the first successful internal combustion engine.
+Or the comburant used by the first successful internal combustion engine.
 ```

 An small graphic engine developed as a side-project to learn the Vulkan API, improve C++ skills and gather graphic computing knowledge.